When you need web work, people talk about web designers and developers interchangeably. Same thing, right? Nope. Learn the important differences.

 OK.
 Wait.
 Don’t freak out.

-We’ll talk about the differences so you know what to look for.
+We’ll talk about the difference between web designer and developer so you know what to look for.

 What does a Web Designer do?